BlueQuartzSoftware/simplnx/wrapping/python/docs/source/User_API.rst

     a_file_system_path = "/The/Path/To/The/File/Or/Directory"

 .. _GenerateColorTableParameter:
-.. py:class:: GenerateColorTableParameter
+.. py:class:: GenerateColorTableParameter (Updated v1.2.6)

-   **NOTE: THIS API IS GOING TO CHANGE IN A FUTURE UPDATE**

    This parameter is used specifically for the  :ref:`simplnx.GenerateColorTableFilter() <GenerateColorTableFilter>` filter.
-The parameter has a single member variable 'default_value' that is of type 'simplnx.Json'.

-   .. py:class:: simplnx.Json

-   This class encapsulates a string that represents well formed JSON.
-It can be constructed on-the-fly as follows:
+This parameter represents a **string** value that corresponds to an RGB Preset Name and can be instantiated using a simple python string type.

+   Default RGB Preset Names are as follows:

+   * "Rainbow Desaturated"
+   * "Cold and Hot"
+   * "Black-Body Radiation"
+   * "X Ray"
+   * "Grayscale"
+   * "Black, Blue and White"
+   * "Black, Orange and White"
+   * "Rainbow Blended White"
+   * "Rainbow Blended Grey"
+   * "Rainbow Blended Black"
+   * "Blue to Yellow"
+   * "jet"
+   * "rainbow"
+   * "Haze"
+   * "hsv"

    .. code:: python

-      color_control_points = nx.Json('{"RGBPoints": [0,0,0,0,0.4,0.901960784314,0,0,0.8,0.901960784314,0.901960784314,0,1,1,1,1]}')
       result = nx.GenerateColorTableFilter.execute(data_structure=data_structure,
                                               rgb_array_path="CI Color",
                                               selected_data_array_path=nx.DataPath(["Small IN100", "Scan Data", "Confidence Index"]),
-                                              selected_preset=color_control_points)
+                                              selected_preset="hsv")

 .. _GeneratedFileListParameter:
 .. py:class:: GeneratedFileListParameter